-Every few year, it’s the time.
-Time to look at your work done and update your portfolio.
-We learn at school that a portfolio is useful for job applications, or as a freelance to get new clients.
-But today, let’s try another approach: portfolio as a self-assessment exercise.
+Every few years, it’s the time.
+Time to look at your past projects and update your portfolio.
+We learn at school that a portfolio is useful for job applications or as a freelance to get new clients.
+But really, what portfolios brought me the most is a self-assessment exercise.
 And years after years, I realised how this exercise was important to build an identity and communicate better.
 I was even able to reflect on my experiences which helped me to make important choices for my career.

 Table of Contents

 When we first built our portfolio, we have all been through the same path:

 - We searched for articles online and found some generic copy-pasted “10 amazing tips to build your portfolio”.

 - We had our teachers telling us to “show the process and not just the result”.

 - And we made this logo for ourself… with our initials ;).

 And that’s what most of the advice will tell you: “how to shape a portfolio?”, “how to make your UX portfolio website?” or “how to get hired?”.
 They will give you a few tips to improve your content, your layout, but they will often forget the most important, what you should truly learn: “how to build your identity?”

 It’s a difficult exercise to give you these keys because you, readers, are all different.
 You have different levels, different specialisations, you are from different countries, … but I’m sure that the keys I am going to share will also help you to make sense of what advice is or is not for you.